trevorblades/gatsby-plugin-apollo/README.md

 This plugin will set up a Gatsby project for use with [Apollo Client](https://www.apollographql.com/docs/react/v3.0-beta), in the most minimal way imaginable.

-**Note:** This plugin accepts [only a few](#options) of the [options accepted by Apollo Boost](https://www.apollographql.com/docs/react/essentials/get-started/#apollo-boost).
-If you need to use a more advanced Apollo Client configuration, use [gatsby-theme-apollo](https://github.com/apollographql/gatsby-theme-apollo/tree/master/packages/gatsby-theme-apollo) instead.
+**Note:** This plugin accepts [only a few](#options) of the [options accepted by the `ApolloClient` constructor](https://www.apollographql.com/docs/react/v3.0-beta/api/core/ApolloClient/#the-apolloclient-constructor).
+If you need to use a more advanced Apollo Client configuration, try [gatsby-theme-apollo](https://github.com/apollographql/gatsby-theme-apollo/tree/master/packages/gatsby-theme-apollo) instead.

 - [Installation](#installation)
 - [Usage](#usage)